Exact phylodynamic likelihood via structured Markov genealogy processes: Introduction

 In the following, we take as our starting point a population model in the form of a discretely structured continuous-time Markov process.
 We show how such a process uniquely induces several stochastic processes in the space of genealogies.
-We go on to show that exact likelihoods for these genealogies can be computed by solving a filter equation.
+We go on to show that exact likelihoods for these genealogies can be computed by solving a certain \emph{filter equation}.
 In particular, for each given population-level model there is a specific filter equation.
 We then show that our approach generalizes both the coalescent- and linear birth-death-process-based approaches.
 Indeed, the filter equations for the models on which these approaches are based can be solved to obtain the familiar likelihood formulae.
 In appendices, we develop the properties of filter equations generally, provide a sequential Monte Carlo algorithm that can be used when numerical integration is needed for their solution, and work out the filter equations and their solutions in two examples.
+At the end of the main text, \zcref{tab:symbols} is an index of the mathematical notation used in the paper.

-Code sufficient for the reproduction of all the figures in this paper are freely available for download at \url{https://github.com/kingaa/structured-genealogy-process-paper}.
-An archival version of these will be stored on Zotero upon publication of a peer-reviewed version of this paper.
+Codes sufficient for the reproduction of all the figures in this paper are freely available for download at \url{https://github.com/kingaa/structured-genealogy-process-paper}.
+An archival version of these will be stored on Zenodo or its equivalent upon publication of a peer-reviewed version of this paper [and this sentence will be accordingly revised].
 The open-source \pkg{R} package \pkg{phylopomp} (\url{https://github.com/kingaa/phylopomp}) implements the simulation and likelihood-computation algorithms employed here.